An Insider Look: Cleanrooms For PPE Manufacturing

-Cleanrooms are fully sanitized spaces that ensure PPE, masks and other important materials can be manufactured in a sanitized manner that ensures safety for both medical professionals and patients.
+Cleanrooms are fully sanitized spaces that ensure PPE (personal protective equipment), masks and other important materials can be manufactured in a sanitized manner, certifying the safety of both medical professionals and patients.
 In fact, the Food and Drug Administration (FDA) requires that N95 masks, surgical masks, isolation gowns and other PPE be manufactured in cleanrooms.
-The FDA has gone as far as setting benchmarks for the manufacture of these products in cleanrooms, mandating the facilities and their employees adhere to exact specifications for sanitization and cleanliness.
+The FDA has gone as far as setting benchmarks for the manufacture of these products in cleanrooms, mandating the facilities and their employees to adhere by precise specifications for sanitization and cleanliness.

 Why the FDA has High Standards for Mask and PPE Production